raoulb/luafun/doc/under_the_hood.rst

 Iterators
 ---------

-A basic primitive of the library after functions are iterators.
-Most functions take an iterator and return a new iteraror(s).
+Another basic primitive of the library (after functions) is the iterator.
+Most functions take an iterator and return a new iterator or several ones.
 Iterators all the way down!
 [#iterators]_.

 The simplest iterators are (surprise!) the :func:`pairs` and :func:`ipairs` Lua functions.
-Have you ever tried to call, say, the :func:`ipairs` function without using it inside a ``for`` loop?
+Have you ever tried calling, say, the :func:`ipairs` function without using it inside a ``for`` loop?
 Try to do that on any Lua
 implementation: